Posted on Friday, February 26, 2010

 If you already have access to the Internet, you have thousands of language resources at your disposal.
 One of the most useful ways to use the Internet as a language learning tool is by finding language partners to talk to.

 There are many sites that will match you up with a conversation partner by the language you both want to learn.
-With these language learning tools, you can text chat online, or grab a headset and use the free Skype service to speak to each other.
+With these language learning tools you can chat online, or grab a headset and use the free Skype service to speak to each other.

-Using the Internet as language learning tool gives you the chance to reach other language learners around the world, plus you might find a more conversational than you can get from a book.
+Using the Internet as language learning tool gives you the chance to reach other language learners around the world, plus you might find it more fun than learning from a book.